edu-mryo/ctf_writeup/pico_ctf/general_skill.md

 6. add and get the ctf

 *Current Laptop is ARM64 while the executable file is for AMD64, which is not compatible.
 You need to use thing such as a docker to execute the file.

+## Static ain't always noise

+1. Run the bash script with the static file.
+2. grep CTF related text to find the answer.